 The inspector examines the home looking for and documenting any defects or incomplete work.
-Importantly, and unlike certification which only ensure that the minimum standards have been met by the builder, an ABIS Handover Inspection examines the home against accepted industry standards of quality and workmanship.
+Importantly, and unlike certification which only ensure that the minimum standards have been met by the builder, a Handover Inspection examines the home against accepted industry standards of quality and workmanship.

-A good Handover Report should document any defects with photographs and recommendations, confirm that the build is completed and provide a list of Items for the builder to address.
+A good Handover Inspection Report should document any defects with photographs and recommendations, confirm that the build is completed and provide a list of Items for the builder to address.

 In a nut shell, you get a detailed pre-purchase like inspection with a report for you plus a list of items for the builder to fix.